yyz945947732/eslint-plugin-istanbul-ignore-preserve/README.md

 # eslint-plugin-istanbul-ignore-preserve

+ESLint plugin to make sure ignore hint include a `@preserve` keyword.
+This is useful when project using istanbul with esbuild.

 If your project source codes are transpiled using [esbuild](https://esbuild.github.io/), which strips all comments from the source codes ([esbuild#516](https://github.com/evanw/esbuild/issues/516)).
 So the following ignore hint will not work.

 ```js